ashishxcse/xNote/README.md

 ##  Key Features

-*  Add new books with detailed metadata
+*  Add new task with detailed metadata
-*  View all books in the library
+*  View all task in the list
-*  Update book information
+*  Update task information
-*  Delete books
+*  Delete task
-*  Genre classification
-*  Detailed description for each book
 *  Dynamic routing for book-specific pages

 ##  Tech Stack